Psychosocial disability and the NDIS.

 Only people with a long-term disability resulting from a mental health condition may qualify for the NDIS.

-In addition to meeting the usual NDIS eligibility criteria (more details here), you’ll also need to meet the following additional criteria:
+In addition to meeting the usual NDIS eligibility criteria (take the Am I eligible quiz on the NDIS website), you’ll also need to meet the following additional criteria:

 - Your mental health condition has caused difficulties in your everyday life, AND